 Good storytelling elevates a cinematographer's work.
 When a director knows what she wants before the camera rolls the cinematography becomes purposeful.
-Instead of finding shots that relate to the story, the camera person is composing frames that are vital to the story.
+Instead of getting b-roll, the camera person is creating specific images vital to the story.

 Of course knowing the story in advance is the domain of scripted drama.
 It is a near impossible task in most documentary filmmaking and is especially frowned upon in its sub-genre, vérité, where the idea of composing anything is seen as staged and therefore inauthentic.
-With documentaries you have a sense of the story before you start shooting; however, it is during interviews where story is truly revealed.
+With documentaries you have a sense of the story before you start shooting; however, it is mostly during interviews where the story's direction is revealed.
 This is what many documentary directors love about the genre.
 The surprises or discoveries along the way.

 This is always a challenge for the cinematographer who is constantly adapting to uncontrolled situations with the expectation to still deliver beautiful images.
-Vérité documentaries further compound the challenges, making it almost diametrically opposed to good cinematography insofar as it eschews any control over the image, beyond what the camera and operator are capable of.
-Lighting is "available", camera support is off the shoulder and there is generally little consideration given to how the people being filmed look or where they are.
+Vérité documentaries further compound the challenges, making it almost diametrically opposed to good cinematography insofar as it eschews any control over the image, beyond what the camera and operator are capable of in the moment.
+Lighting is "available", camera support is off the shoulder and there is generally little consideration given to how the people being filmed look.
 These are real people in real locations and it is all happening in real time.
 It is authentic filmmaking.